muneer-aj/Sonarqube_Ansible/README.md

 # Sonarqube_Ansible
-Create sonarqube instance using Ansible
+Create sonarqube instance using Docker and Ansible